-Buying a used car might seem a straightforward process to many, but there is an art and a craft to knowing which used car to buy and just how to buy it.
-The used car market is cleaning up its act with regards to the old days of unscrupulous used car dealers and dodgy salesmen.
+Buying a used car might seem a straightforward process to man.
+However, there is an art and a craft to knowing which used car to buy and just how to buy it.
+The used car market is cleaning up its act.
+The old days of unscrupulous used car dealers and dodgy salesmen.

-With greater transparency, more power to buyers, and more protection for these transactions from our government and responsible industry bodies, the used car market is showing signs of strength and growth.
-Buying a new (used) car is usually one of the most exciting transactions you can undertake and if done correct both parties will leave smiling and satisfied.
+Greater transparency, more power to buyers, and greater buyer protection are transforming the used car market.
+Buying a new (used) car is usually one of the most exciting transactions you can undertake.
+If done correctly, both parties will leave smiling and satisfied.
 Let us walk you through the tips for buying your next used car.

 Tip #1: Know your Budget and Car Needs

 Work out your monthly budget on what you can afford in terms of a vehicle, its fuel costs, maintenance, and insurance premiums.
-For every R100,000 that you will finance, you can expect to pay around R2,000 per month.
+For every R100,000 you’ll finance, you can expect to pay around R2,000 per month.
 You might have a lower or a higher figure than this, but we’ve calculated this at a 12% interest rate over 72 months without a deposit.
-Knowing how much you can afford and what your financial position indicates, you will be better informed on the price range you can shop for your dream car.
+Knowing how much you can afford and your financial position means you’ll be better informed on the price range of your dream car.

 Pro Tip: Don’t be swayed from your budget once you’ve walked through a dealership’s car lot.